-It is important for you to use your affected arm as normally as possible after surgery, and to continue the arm exercises you have been shown for at least six months.
+It is important for you to use your affected arm as normally as possible after surgery and to continue the arm exercises you have been shown for at least six months.
 In addition:

-- Avoid heavy lifting, such as shopping bags and vacuum cleaners. - When sitting in a chair relaxing, raise your arm on a pillow to reduce swelling. - Offer your other arm for all injections, taking of blood pressure or for any blood tests. - Wear gloves when washing up. - Use thimbles when sewing. - Use an electric shaver for shaving. - Wear gloves when gardening. - Avoid getting sunburn.
+- Avoid heavy lifting (such as shopping bags and vacuum cleaners). - When sitting in a chair relaxing, raise your arm on a pillow to reduce swelling. - Offer your other arm for all injections, taking of blood pressure or for any blood tests. - Wear gloves when washing up. - Use thimbles when sewing. - Use an electric shaver for shaving. - Wear gloves when gardening. - Avoid getting sunburn.
 Always wear a high factor sunscreen or block. - Use an insect repellent. - Moisturise your hand and arm using hand cream or moisturising cream or lotion to prevent breaks in dry skin. - Clean any cuts and scrapes well.
-Look for inflammation, redness and swelling which may be a sign of infection and contact your GP, if you get these symptoms.
+Look for inflammation, redness and swelling which may be a sign of infection and contact your GP if you get these symptoms.

-How can I contact the breast care nurses?
+How can I contact the Breast Care Nurses?

-The breast care nurses are available 9am to 4.30pm, Monday to Friday on 01384 244065.
+The Breast Care Nurses are available 8.30am to 5pm, Monday to Friday on 01384 244065.

-The breast care nurses are based at: Russells Hall Hospital Dudley West Midlands DY1 2HQ If you have any concerns at the weekend, please ring the Surgical Assessment Unit (SAU), situated on ward B5 on 01384 244359.
+The Breast Care Nurses are based at: Russells Hall Hospital Dudley West Midlands DY1 2HQ

+If you have any concerns at the weekend please ring the ward you stayed in after your operation.